adriaque/KnowledgeGraphs_Chebi_reactome/README.md

 Contact

-If you have any questions or suggestions, feel free to contact us at a.adriaquelozano@student.maastrichtuniversity.nl
+If you have any questions or suggestions, feel free to contact me at a.adriaquelozano@student.maastrichtuniversity.nl